 Welcome to our COVID-19 section

-Following the Government's statement on planned dates for a four stage easing of lockdown, subject to scientific review, the current proposed roadmap is as follows:
+Following the Government's statement on planned dates for a four stage easing of lockdown, subject to scientific review, the Church of England has now issued its own "roadmap" out of lockdown which can be viewed here

 If you cannot find an answer to your Covid-19 questions on this section of the site, please email covid-19help [at] leeds.anglican.org (subject: Covid-19%20questions) .
 Your question will then be directed to someone who can provide you with a more detailed answer.